YTI Career Institute

-YTI Career Institute is a private for-profit career college with campuses in Altoona, Lancaster, and York, Pennsylvania.
+YTI Career Institute is a for-profit technical institute with campuses in Altoona, Lancaster, and York, Pennsylvania.
 It was established in 1967 and serves a population of approximately 1750 students.
 YTI Career Institute is accredited by the Accrediting Commission of Career Schools and Colleges.

 History

 YTI was established in 1967, when local businessmen in York, Pennsylvania, started a co-educational institution to train entry-level draftsman in response to the expressed needs of area industries.
 In 1979, the National Association of Trade and Technical Schools (now known as the Accrediting Commission of Career Schools & Colleges) granted its initial accreditation to the institution.
 In 1981, the Institute moved to West King Street in downtown York.
 It began offering a program in Electronics Technology in 1984.
 One year later, it moved to a location on Whiteford Road in Springettsbury Township, a nearby suburb.

 In the fall of 1992, the Institute leased additional classroom facilities at the Cyber Center on Pennsylvania Ave in York, and began offering a diploma program in Heating, Air Conditioning, and Refrigeration Technology at the site.
 The Institute purchased 13 acres on Williams Road in Springettsbury Township and broke ground in the summer of 1994 for a new 60000 sqft facility.

 In July 1995, the Institute moved into its new campus and more technology programs were added.

 YTI purchased a 52000 sqft facility located at 3050 Hempland Road, Lancaster, Pennsylvania, to accommodate its student population and provide the opportunity to add additional programs.
 In the fall of 2003, YTI closed the Mt.
 Joy locations and opened the Lancaster campus.

 The school changed its name in 2006 to YTI Career Institute.
 Also in 2006, YTI purchased the Computer Learning Network schools in Altoona and the Capital Region.

 The Computer Learning Network was incorporated in Pennsylvania as the Computer Learning Center, Inc. in March 1982, and the first classes began in July 1982.
 In June 1987, the Computer Learning Center, Inc. was purchased by Continental Training Services of Indianapolis, Indiana.
 Shortly thereafter, the name of the school was officially changed to Computer Learning Network.
 In February 1988, the school was granted approval to operate a branch campus in Altoona, Pennsylvania.
 In June 1992, the Altoona facility was approved as a free-standing private career school.
 On November 12, 1992, the school was purchased by officers of the school under the corporate name of CLN Acquisition, Inc. d/b/a Computer Learning Network.